com-mit-group/ShuffleTask/ARCHITECTURE.md

 2. Task enters `Active` state, eligible for selection
 3. `SchedulerService.PickNextTask()` selects based on scoring (respects `AutoShuffleAllowed` and time windows)
 4. `ShuffleCoordinatorService` manages timer and notifications
-5. User can manually shuffle to pick a different task (not restricted by `AllowedPeriod` or `AutoShuffleAllowed`)
+5. User can manually shuffle to pick a different task.
+Manual shuffle always ignores `AutoShuffleAllowed` and respects `AllowedPeriod` when the corresponding setting is enabled.
 6. User completes → `StorageService.MarkTaskDoneAsync()` → `Completed` state
 7. If repeating → Auto-transition to `Active` based on schedule